 Experienced animal care workers may be able to progress to centre management.
 There are also opportunities for self-employment.
 Some animal care workers move into related animal care careers.
 They may become dog trainers, breeders or groomers; RSPCA or SSPCA inspectors; or veterinary nurses.

-If you would like to know anything about Animal Care Worker that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming an animal care worker that does not appear on Hotcourses, further information can be found below.